-I have been in the mental health field for over 15 years.
-The early years of my career were spent working in a Residential Treatment Facility for Emotionally Challeneged Teenage Girls.
+I have been in the field of mental health for over 15 years.
+The early years of my career were spent working in a Residential Treatment Facility for Emotionally Challenged Teenage Girls.
 I was so deeply moved by the growth and depth of transformation I witnessed by these girls during my time with them that I decided to pursue a master’s degree in Social Work with the future goal of becoming a therapist.
 While in graduate school I worked with children, adolescents, Veterans, and finally with a Hospice program.

 It was working with dying people and their families that I found my home.
 I love being with people in the most intense of life’s moments.
 Births, deaths, crisis, suffering; some people tend to avoid these parts of life but I have always embraced them with love, compassion, reverence and a clarity of mind that allows me to be of service when others may be deeply struggling.

 I was licensed in 2013, shifted gears, and began working at Sonoma County Indian Health Project in early 2014.
 I worked there as a therapist for children, adolescents, couples, elders and everything in between for over two years.

 I have had training in EMDR, Trauma-Focused CBT, mindfulness, Hakomi, Integrative Mediation, Sand-tray therapy, Grief and Loss, co-parenting counseling and couples therapy and always strive to provide culturally sensitive mental health care.

 I am passionate about holding space for others to awaken to their own divinity.